broninx/rsc_iota_imp/contracts/escrow/README.md

 ## Implementation differences

-The Escrow implementation retains the same discrepancies identified in the previous implementations.
+The Escrow implementation retains the same discrepancies with other dialets identified in the previous implementations.